-You can find brand mentions using the SEMrush Brand Monitoring Tool.
-Set up your domain, and you'll be able to see all of the mentions of your brand that have been found online, but where this gets really useful is when you filter to show only those with 'no links' to the website.
+You can find brand mentions using the Semrush Brand Monitoring Tool.
+Set up your domain, and you’ll be able to see all of the mentions of your brand that have been found online.
+Where this gets really useful, however, is when you filter to show mentions with no links to your website.

 This will then show you all of the mentions that don’t link to your site.
 Think of these as opportunities to reach out and turn them into a link.

-From here, you can add these links straight to the SEMrush Link Building Tool to send your outreach emails and monitor the progress.
-You can learn more about turning brand mentions into links in this Weekly Wisdom from Ross Tavendale:
+You can add these links directly to the Semrush Link Building Tool, from where you can send outreach emails and monitor progress.
+To learn more about turning brand mentions into links, check out this Weekly Wisdom from Ross Tavendale:

 If you’re not optimizing for image search, there’s an excellent chance that you’re missing out on opportunities to grab traffic from a source that your competitors probably aren’t considering.
 Let’s not also forget that visual search is a big deal.